 Anne Kyyrö Quinn Wool Felt Panel

 Anne Kyyrö Quinn: This Finnish-born artist resides in London where she creates stunning custom sculptural acoustic textiles.
 The collection features a number of pattern structures which can be produced in a wide range of colours.
-Her three dimensional organic shapes resemble contemporary works of art featuring 100% wool felt.
+Her three-dimensional organic shapes resemble contemporary works of art featuring 100% wool felt.
 If you are looking for bespoke acoustic wall coverings, this is the designer for you.

 Soundtect Sustainable Panel

 Soundtect: This Company makes stylish and sustainable acoustic panels for walls and ceilings.
 These are designed to improve audibility and acoustic quality in spaces suffering from reverberation issues.
-The sound absorbing acoustic panels are suitable for any environment needing noise reduction solutions whether that’s commercial or residential.
+The sound-absorbing acoustic panels are suitable for any environment needing noise reduction solutions whether that’s commercial or residential.
 With nine designs including Wave, Cubism, Prism, Tetris, Twig, Splat and more you’ll be able to find something funky and fabulous.
 These are available in twelve colours with the option for further colours with high quantity orders.
 You can also paint to match your own scheme.
 The panels are environmentally friendly because they use 70% recycled polyester.
-They are a third generation product which started out as PET bottles.
+They are a third-generation product which started out as PET bottles.

 Good Looking Acoustic Wall Panels

 To give you an idea of what these wall panels will look like cladding a wall, Soundtect kindly sent me a selection of their photographs to share with you.
-The Tetris design is very futuristic which will look just as good in a commercial property as it would a home.
+The Tetris design is very futuristic which will look just as good in commercial property as it would a home.
 I love the raised spheres which are so tactile.
-You can see from this living room setting that by using a section on the wall these panels will resemble a piece of art.
+You can see from this living room set that by using a section on the wall these panels will resemble a piece of art.
 Alternatively, you can clad the entire wall or suspend from the ceiling.
 Tetris offers class A absorption which will increase speech intelligibility (that means no more mumbling!) and reduce background noise levels.